How to choose a wedding venue

 Another thing to look at with all-inclusive packages is the decor.

-Do they have linens that work with your wedding colors?
+Do they have linens that work with your wedding colours?
 What’s new?
 What’s old?

 Think of your wedding theme and ensure the wedding venue can accommodate your needs.

-If the all-inclusive package isn’t available, is beyond your budget, or just isn’t for you, you’ll need to take note of what you’ll be responsible for in order to host your guests at the venue you choose.
+If the all-inclusive package isn’t available, is beyond your budget, or just isn’t for you, you’ll need to take note of what you’ll be responsible for to host your guests at the venue you choose.

 When you meet with venue coordinators, see if they have preferred wedding vendors or recommendations on rental companies in the area.